LOST-STATS/lost-stats.github.io/Presentation/Tables/Cross-Tabulation.md

 ## R

-There are many, many packages for creating cross tabulations in R. Here we will focus on one: tabyl, which is part of the janitor package, and is dplyr's version of the table() function.
-This command can be used in conjunction with the kableExtra package to quickly create pretty cross-tabulations which are report ready.
+There are  many packages for creating cross tabulations in R. Here we will focus on one: tabyl, which is part of the janitor package, and is dplyr's version of the table() function.
+This command can be used to quickly create pretty cross-tabulations which are report ready.